 - Guilt Complex: Liana carries this at the end of the Second Original Generation, feeling guilty on the belief she caused Chris to perish.

-- Heroic BSOD: When finding out that she is the artificial personality and an incomplete Melior Esse instead of the original, and that her existence caused Chris, the original personality, to disappear, Liana was in utter shock.
+- Heroic BSoD: Upon finding out she is the artificial personality instead of the original, Liana goes into this.

-- Leitmotif: By default, "Duologue"; when using the strongest attack for any machine she pilots, it becomes "Duet".
+- Leitmotif: By default, "Duologue"; when using the strongest attack for any machine she pilots, "Duet".

-- Ms. Fanservice: Cliana's pretty stacked, wears a sleeveless vest, and with the exception of her shoes, her legs are widely shown.
+- Ms. Fanservice: Cliana's pretty buxomed, wears a sleeveless vest, and with the exception of her shoes, her legs are widely shown.
 She definitely is this for the Destiny cast.

 - Parental Abandonment: Even worse than Joshua - her parents are dead.

 - Sleeves Are for Wimps: She wears a vest and a skirt in friggin' Antarctica!
 When Aqua arrives at the Antarctic, she complains about the cold, but Cliana doesn't even bother shivering.
 Possibly justified because Cliana has spent a large amount of her life on the continent in Destiny and Original Generation, making her get used to the sub-zero environment.